raphis/koch-esp-door-opener/README.md

 ### Home Assistant
 The following things need to be configured within Home Assistant
-* Boolean Input helper: indicates wheter or not the ESP is in deep-sleep mode
+* Boolean Input helper ([configuration.yaml](home-assistant/configuration.yaml)): indicates wheter or not the ESP is in deep-sleep mode
-* Webhook Automation: sets state of input helper when webhook is called
+* Webhook Automation ([automations.yaml](home-assistant/automations.yaml): sets state of input helper when webhook is called
-* Shell commands: to send HTTP calls to the ESP to change relay state
+* Shell commands ([configuration.yaml](home-assistant/configuration.yaml): to send HTTP calls to the ESP to change relay state
-* Script: to execute shell commands and other stuff
+* Script ([scripts.yaml](home-assistant/scripts.yaml): to execute shell commands and other stuff

-FIXME: mention why ESPhome integration wasn't used

-## HowTo
+NOTE: The ESPHome integration/API of Home Assistant wasn't used, as it takes too long to recognize when the device comes online.
+With the webhook setup, Home Assistant is aware that the device is up as soon as it booted.